keeganmccallum/sql4pandas/README.md

 # TODO (POC as of now)
 - more functions, such as ISNULL statements
-- other statement types such as UPDATE, INSERT, DELETE, SELECT INTO etc
+- other statement types such as UPDATE, INSERT, DELETE etc
 - '?' templating
 - performance optimizations
 - Syntax checking, validation and explicit error handling for sql errors